CREWdecisions/elicitr/tests/testthat/_snaps/cont_get_data.md

     Condition
       Error in `elic_cont_get_data()`:
       !
 Invalid value for `elic_types`:
-      x Elicitation type "3p" not present in the <elic_cont> object. i Available elicitation types are "1p" and "4p"
+      x "3p" not present in the <elic_cont> object. i Available elic types: "1p" and "4p".

 ---